More about: 32 Best Things To Do in Amsterdam

 25. Take a walk through Westerpark

-This dynamic and alternative Amsterdam neighborhood is filled with green spaces, trendy restaurants, iconic architecture and art galleries and you can reach it via a sightseeing bus or cruise ship.
+This dynamic and alternative Amsterdam neighborhood is filled with greenery, trendy restaurants, iconic architecture and art galleries and can be reached via tour bus or cruise ship.

 26. Take a tour of rural Holland